rollerworks-graveyard/app-sectioning/README.md

 * Backend  - host: example.com prefix: backend/

 Unless the 'backend' section is tried earlier the 'frontend' will always match!
-To prevent this the path (regex) is configured to never match 'backend/'.
+To prevent this, the path (regex) is configured to never match 'backend/'.
-Only when both share the same host group and only there is an actual conflict.
+Only when both share the same host group and only there is a conflict.

-You then use these generated parameters for routing and security firewalls.
+You then use these generated parameters for routing and the security firewalls.

-And where there is a conflict, eg. both share the same hos and prefix you will be informed about this error.

 **Coming-up:** At this moment you can only use static values, but in the future it will be possible to use placeholders (with conflict detection).

+**Caution:** Registering a section name that is already used will overwrite the other one (without warning).

+This bundle is best used for multi-section applications and not decoupled bundles.

 Park-Manager
 ------------